suncoast-devs/handbook/lessons/js-dom/lecture.md

 }
 ```

-Now we proceed if the element clicked was an `li`
+Now we proceed if the element clicked was a `li`

 And we need _ONE_ eventListener on the parent `ul`

-Event bubbling can reduce the amount of code, but it can be tricky...
+Event bubbling can reduce the amount of code, but it can be tricky.

 ---